mglantz/advanced-networking-workshop/labs/lab-2/README.md

 This is what we will learn about in this first section of the workshop.

 ```
-2.1: Building a new containerlab environment
+2.1 Building a new containerlab environment
-2.2: Reviewing the desired configuration state
+2.2 Reviewing the initial desired configuration state
+2.3 Using the command module to accomplish our desired state
+2.3.1 Assessing the use of the command module.
+2.4 Learning about purpose specific configuration modules
+2.4.1: module state: "merged" (often the default)
+2.4.2: module state: "replaced"
+2.4.3: module state: "overridden"
+2.4.4: module state: "deleted"
+2.4.5: module state: "gathered"
+2.4.6: module state: "rendered" / "parsed"
+2.5 Reset your lab environment
-2.3: Using specific modules to configure devices
+2.6 Using purpose specific modules to archieve the desired configuration state
-2.3.1: Assessing the use of the command module.
+2.6.1 Assessing the use of purpose specific configuration modules
+2.7 Using config modules to make changes
+2.7.1 Using the config module to load static config files into devices
+2.7.2 Using the config module to inject lines of config into devices
-2.4: Using config modules to configure devices
+2.7.3 Using the config module to load dynamic config files into devices
 ```
 ## 2.1 Building a new containerlab environment
 Before we get started with configuring our switches, we need to build a new containerlab environment.
 This time, it will include some more switches in a traditional leaf-spine setup.
 As such: